anubhav13103738/Crimson-Project/README.md

 # Crimson-Project
-Crimson project is a meanstack implemented web-app which includes web-scraping and crud operations using node.js,mongodb,angularjs and express.
+Crimson project is a meanstack implemented web-app which includes web-scraping and crud operations using node.js,mongodb,angularjs and express.It is a price comparison website which compares prices of few products from snapdeal,amazon and ebay.

 to run the project :